-Due to our legal docket being at capacity, our intake process is temporarily suspended.
+Due to our legal docket being at capacity, our intake process is suspended.
 This means that we are not actively monitoring or responding to requests for legal assistance received through our online form, hotline, or PO box.
 Please note that Louisiana has a one-year statute of limitations for most claims, so we strongly encourage you to find representation to pursue your potential legal claim as soon as possible.
 We recommend the following resources:

 - Louisiana State Bar’s Lawyer Referral and Information